AyanaMussabayeva/highway_car_tracking/README.md

 ### Tracking
 - Linking bounding boxes from neighbouring frames by IoU > 0.05
-- save_by_trackid() method is used to store the crops identified as same track in separate folders if unique_only=False; if unique_only = True, then it stores only unique crops in one folder
+- save_by_trackid() method is used to store the crops identified as same track in separate folders
+- run python -m scipts.unique_cars_extract to store unique tracks only